dawsonp2003/HackGT12-Dose/README.md

 # Dose - Medication Adherence Tracking App
+Dose is a smart medication adherence system that combines a sensor-equipped pill bottle with an interactive web dashboard.
+The pill bottle uses a load cell sensor to detect pills entering or leaving in real time, creating an accurate, tamper-resistant record of medication usage.
+This data is visualized through a responsive dashboard that provides patient profiles, adherence statistics, dosing windows, anomaly detection, and pill count trends.
+By bridging reliable hardware sensing with an intuitive software interface, Dose empowers researchers, clinicians, and caregivers to monitor adherence more effectively, reduce trial errors, and ultimately improve patient health outcomes.

-A modern, responsive React component built with Next.js 14, TypeScript, TailwindCSS, and shadcn/ui components for tracking medication adherence and dosing patterns.
+This repository outlines the software end, a modern, responsive React component built with Next.js 14, TypeScript, TailwindCSS, and shadcn/ui components for tracking medication adherence and dosing patterns.

 ## Features